 There are no undue restrictions on the elected government’s ability to form and implement laws and policies.
 A body of traditional leaders, the Council of Iroij, has an advisory role under the constitution.
 Its 12 members can offer joint opinions and request reconsideration of any bill affecting customary law, traditional practices, land tenure, and related matters.

-The Republic of the Marshall Islands has close relations with the United States under a 1986 Compact of Free Association, which allows the U.S. military to operate in the country in exchange for defense guarantees and development assistance.
+The Republic of the Marshall Islands has close relations with the United States under a 1986 Compact of Free Association, which allows the US military to operate in the country in exchange for defense guarantees and development assistance.
 A component of the compact in force through 2023 calls for the United States to provide about $70 million in annual aid, including contributions to a trust fund for the country.
+US funds to the Marshall Islands for fiscal year 2018 were directed to the education, health, and infrastructure sectors.

 C2.
 Are safeguards against official corruption strong and effective?
 3 / 4

 Corruption has been a chronic problem, though auditing bodies and the independent courts are somewhat effective in detecting abuses and holding officials accountable.
-A former member of parliament was reportedly convicted in March 2017 for misusing aid funds from Taiwan.
+High-ranking public officials, however, are rarely prosecuted for corruption.
+Corruption is most prevalent in foreign aid, government procurement, and transfers.

 C3.
 Does the government operate with openness and transparency?
 3 / 4

 There is not a strong legal mechanism for obtaining access to government information, but documents can often be obtained through the courts.
 Auditors have repeatedly found invalid or poorly documented spending practices at government ministries, agencies, and state-owned enterprises.
-Under new leadership, the Finance Ministry in June 2017 completed its annual audit of government finances on time for first time since 2011.
+In November 2018, the government and the World Bank began a program aimed at strengthening public-procurement and budget-reporting processes, with the ultimate goal of enhancing transparency.

 CIVIL LIBERTIES: 55 / 60